NikhilRout/verilog-dsd/README.md

 • Logic Diagram &rarr; Structural\
 • Truth Table &rarr; Behavioral
 ### EDAPlayground Settings
-[EDAPlayground](http://www.edaplayground.com) is an application that includes a free online IDE and a community project hub I used to quickly test code and look for other's implementations of the same circuits\
+[EDAPlayground](http://www.edaplayground.com) is an application that includes an online IDE to simulate Verilog programs and a community project hub
 • Compiler: Icarus Verilog 0.9.7
 • To open EPWave after run, include the lines ```verilog $dumpfile("dump.vcd"); $dumpvars;``` at the start of the testbenches' inital block
 ### Errors/Updates/Contact